What are Nonmetal Oxides?

 The oxides are formed by nitrogen (N), which exhibit each of its positive oxidation numbers ranging from +1 to +5.
 Nitrous oxide (or dinitrogen oxide), N2O, is formed when the ammonium nitrate (NH4NO3) is heated.
-This colourless gas has a nice and mild odour and a sweet taste and is used as a local anaesthetic for minor procedures, especially in dentistry.
+This colorless gas has a nice and mild odor and a sweet taste and is used as a local anesthetic for minor procedures, especially in dentistry.
 It is also called laughing gas due to its intoxicating effect.
 And, it is used widely as a propellant in aerosol cans of whipped cream.

 Nitric oxide (NO) is created in many ways.
 The lightning that takes place during thunderstorms brings up the direct union of oxygen and nitrogen in the air to form fewer amounts of nitric oxide, as does heating these two elements together.
 Nitric oxide can be produced commercially by burning ammonia (NH3), but it can also be made in the lab by reducing dilute nitric acid (HNO3) with, for example, copper (Cu).

 3Cu + 8HNO3 → 2NO + 3Cu(NO3)2 + 4H2O

 (III) oxide (also known as tetraphosphorus hexoxide), P4O6, and phosphorus (V) oxide (also known as tetraphosphorus decaoxide), P4O10, are two popular oxides.
 Both these oxides contain a structure based on the tetrahedral structure of the elemental white phosphorus.
 Phosphorus(III) oxide comes in the form of a white crystalline solid with a garlic-like odor and a poisonous vapor.
 It oxidizes slowly in the air and flames when heated to 70°C (158°F) by forming P4O10.
 It is phosphoric acid (H3PO3) acid.